shirrorbe/BPM/README.md

 ### BPM simulation on a triangle and its 3 neighbors
 <img width="534" alt="simulation_4triangles" src="https://github.com/shirrorbe/BPM/assets/58402813/c1996543-75b8-4c3f-a3ee-2039c7b6b689">
+Simulation of the BPM parameterization on 4 triangles visualized by a subdivision.
+Flipped triangles are colored in red.

 - Run the ```runme_4TriaglesSimulation.m``` script in MATLAB
 - To move a point, left click on it and move the cursor.
 In the right point location press the right bottom.